Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Introduction

-In response to the challenges in predicting price directions in financial assets, in this work, we use DBNs to predict the price movement directions of altcoins.
-The study investigates the effectiveness of DBNs in predicting the daily price directions of five popular altcoins, which are chosen for two reasons including (mainly) market capitalisation and data availability.
-The performance of the DBN model is compared with two frequently used baseline models, namely autoregressive integrated moving average (ARIMA) and support vector regression (SVR) models.
-Moreover, the research explores a hypothesis of whether increasing the number of features fed into the DBN leads to a monotonic improvement in precision accuracy.
-To test this hypothesis, we examine the influence of combining different feature categories with basic price information on the performance of DBNs in predicting market directions.
-Overall, this research provides insights into the efficacy of DBNs and feature engineering in cryptocurrency market prediction.
-The contributions of our research are: \begin{itemize}
+We employ DBNs to predict the direction of price movements in cryptocurrencies.
+In addition to Bitcoin, the market leader, the study investigates the effectiveness of DBNs in predicting the daily price directions of five popular altcoins, which are mainly chosen considering market capitalisation and data availability.
+The performance of the DBN models is compared with five frequently used baseline models, namely autoregressive integrated moving average (ARIMA), support vector regression (SVR), random forests~(RF), long short-term memory~(LSTM), and support vector machines~(SVM) models.
+Moreover, the research explores various features to determine if increasing the number of features fed into the DBN leads to a monotonic improvement in prediction accuracy.
+By examining how different feature categories influence the performance of DBNs, we aim to enhance the accuracy of market direction predictions.
+The contributions of our research are:

-\item Investigate daily price directions for five popular altcoins: Binance Coin, Ethereum, Litecoin, Ripple, and Tether. \item Explore the causal influence of four groups of features, including basic price information, social media, macro-financial data, and technical indicators, on the altcoin price prediction. \item Proposes DBNs as a suitable modelling technique for investigating causal influences in cryptocurrency markets.
-Specifically, by predicting the direction of price movement, DBNs can generate probabilistic `buy' and `sell' signals, which can be helpful for investors in making investment decisions.